HarshitKaushik/java-cheat-sheet/README.md

 Vector has the same operations as an ArrayList.
 However, all methods in Vector are synchronized.
 So, we can use Vector if we share a list between two threads and we would want to them synchronized.
 #### LinkedList
 Linked List extends List and Queue.Other than operations exposed by the Queue interface,  LinkedList has the same operations as an ArrayList.
 However, the underlying implementation of Linked List is different from that of an ArrayList.
-ArrayList uses an Array kind of structure to store elements.
+ArrayList uses an array kind of structure to store elements.
 So, inserting and deleting from an ArrayList are expensive operations.
 However, search of an ArrayList is faster than LinkedList.
 LinkedList uses a linked representation.
 Each object holds a link to the next element.
 Hence, insertion and deletion are faster than ArrayList.
 But searching is slower.
 ### Set Interface
 - HashSet, LinkedHashSet and TreeSet implement the Set interface.
 Let's look at examples of these collection classes.